charlieroberts/imgd4000-2024/day_3_blueprints.md

 This is a bit quicker to look at, but doesn't save the message to a log file.
 Of course, there's nothing to stop you from using both `UE_LOG` and `AddOnScreenDebugMessage` to get the best of both worlds.

 ## Adding a particle system
-### Importing our particles
-In our [last class](ue_tutorial_day3.md) we added a line trace that checked to see if the “shot” our sphere pawn fired intersected with an enemy cube
-(spheres are natural enemies of cubes natch).
-Now we’re going to add a particle emitter that will be placed when a hit occurs… this effect will create a stream between the player and the target object.

-First thing we need to do is migrate our particle effect from our Content Examples project.
-You can do this in different ways, but the easiest is to simply find the `.uasset` file you're interested in the Context Examples project and copy it into the `Content` directory of your Unreal project.
-You can find the file in `ContextExamples > Content > ExampleContent > Effects > ParticleSystems`.
-I'll use the `P_electricity_arc.uasset` file.
-Copy this into your project directory (again, into the `Content` folder).

-Great!
-You’ve now added your particle system to the project.
-With your project open, you should see the effect in your content browser.

 ### Creating a “hit” event for Blueprints
 We’re going to edit / dynamically place our particle emitter using Blueprints, but before we can do that we need to create